Mawa Barfi is also known as khoye ki barfi. I use homemade, instant khoya to make this gluten-free barfi. Be sure to watch the video!

 Milk: Full-fat milk is the best for making any type of Indian sweet.

 Sugar: Use powdered white sugar.
 Adjust the quantity as per personal taste preference.

 Milk Powder: An unsweetened dairy whitener or milk powder is required for making khova.

 Cardamom Powder: It gives a sweet flavor and aroma to the mawa barfi.

 Saffron: For light golden color, aroma, and sweet taste.

 Nuts: Almond flakes, chironji, and sliced pistachio are layered on top of barfi.

-For longer shelf life of 7 – 10 days, store it in the refrigerator.
+Store it in the refrigerator for a longer shelf life of 7 – 10 days.
 After storing it in the refrigerator, the texture of the sweet becomes slightly dense.